Commuter Student FAQ

 - The Student Organization Center (SOC), located in the Bluejays’ Roost, has a seating area as well as a workspace for students to use.
 The commuter fridge is also located in the SOC.

 - The A.C.
 Buehler Library offers study rooms that students can rent out.
 There are group study rooms on the upper level, as well as single study rooms on the lower level.

 - Lockers are offered for commuter students to reserve.
 Visit the Frick Center Information Desk.

 - Founders Lounge offers a large area for students to sit and relax.
 Multiple couches and tables are available for students to use.
 One of the campus’ Starbucks is also located here.

 - The Tyrrell Fitness Center is a two-story facility located in Faganel Hall.
-It is available for all Elmhurst College students.
+It is available for all Elmhurst University students.
 The Fitness Center offers a strength room on the first floor, as well as a cardiovascular room on the second floor that includes bikes, ellipticals, stair climbers, treadmills and strength equipment.
 Locker rooms and showers are also available for students to utilize.

 - The Bluejays’ Roost/Game Room is a space that students can use to watch TV, hang out with friends and eat.
 The game room connected to the Bluejays’ Roost has a pool table, ping pong table, and a variety of board games that can be checked out.
 Video games can also be checked out to play on the Xbox360 located in the game room.

 - A commuter fridge is located in the Bluejays’ Roost for commuter students to use anytime!

 - Microwaves are located in the cafeteria, Bluejays’ Roost and the Chaplain’s Office.